w3c-fedid/FedCM/src/proposal.md

 The specs that define how federation works (e.g. OpenID, SAML, etc) are intricate and long (e.g. session management, authorization, etc).

-Having said that, failing to be proactive about effecting change—and making federation forward-compatible with a more private Web—can steer users to native apps, or less secure patterns like usernames/passwords.
+Having said that, failing to be proactive about effecting change—and making federation forward-compatible with a more private Web—can steer users to native apps or less secure patterns like usernames/passwords.

 The approach we have taken so far has been a combination of two strategies: